 • Open Computer Lab: There is an Open Computer Lab located on the Levelland campus in the Technology Center.
 It is available to all students, with priority given to those students enrolled in computer classes.
 Computers are also available on the Reese Center, Lubbock, and Plainview campuses.
-IF viewing videos, check to see if you need headsets for audio.
+If viewing videos, check to see if you need headsets for audio.
+If you are having technology issues at home you can always use these labs.